-Our decomposition results are depicted in Figure $2^{26}$ which shows overall wage growth between 1999 and 2006 by the quantiles of the unconditional wage distribution and the decomposition of wage growth according to the approach outlined in section 3.2.
+Our decomposition results are depicted in Figures 2 to $5^{27}$ which show overall wage growth between 1999 and 2006 by the quantiles of the unconditional wage distribution and the decomposition of wage growth according to the approach outlined in section 3.2.
 The changes of our measures for wage inequality between 1999 and 2006 are depicted with 95%-confidence bands.
-In addition to the graphical evidence, Table 12 provides specific numbers for the decomposition of the 80-20, 80-50, and 50-20 quantile differences.
-We measure an increase of the overall wage dispersion, measured as the 80-20 difference of 7.7.
-In contrast to the results reported in section 4.1, Table 12 shows that the increase in wage inequality at the bottom of the distribution (50-20) is slightly higher (4.5 log ppoints) than the increase in the upper part (3.2 log ppoints).
+In addition to the graphical evidence, Tables 18 to 21 provide specific numbers for the decomposition of the 80-20, 80-50, and 50-20 quantile differences.
+Depending on the specification employed we measure an increase of the overall wage dispersion, measured as the 80-20 difference ranging between 7.7 and 8.5 log ppoints.
+These differences reflect the possible estimation and specification error for the different estimated model.
+In contrast to the results reported in section 4.1, Tables 18 to 21 show that the increase in wage inequality in the lower part of the distribution (50-20) is slightly higher (4.2 to 4.6 log ppoints) than the increase in the upper part (3.2 to 3.9 log ppoints).
 Because the results reported in section 4.1 do not use the full variation of the data, we put more trust in the range of values obtained by our simulation approach.
 Thus, we conclude that the increase in wage inequality at the bottom of the distribution has been at least as large as at the top of the distribution.

 We now discuss the results of our decomposition analysis.
 The changes in the personal characteristics (Char.
-P) contribute about 3 log ppoints to the increase in the 80-20 differential.
-The contribution of personal characteristics is larger at the top of the wage distribution (the figures for 80-50 are larger than for 50-20).
+P) contribute about 2-3 log ppoints to the increase in the 80-20 differential.
+Controlling for occupation as part of the personal characteristics somewhat reduces these figures, i.e. the change in occupation has slightly worked against an increase in inequality.
+The contribution of personal characteristics is larger at the top of the wage distribution (the figures for 80-50 are larger than for 50-20) and this difference is more pronounced in the model with occupations.